 My obsession with reading started more than a decade ago.
 I was getting beaten the hell out of in my first sales job.
 I was learning the ropes the hard way when reading became my catharsis.
 It grew from there.
-In reading I found a sense of fulfilment and empowerment.
+In reading, I found a sense of fulfillment and empowerment.
 However, all this while, I remained clueless if I could ever share my passion with others.

 In the nutshell, it took me 25 years to hit upon my true passion – reading.
 And it took me several years more to do something about it.